Arnav33R/Arnav33R/README.md

 ### About Me

-I am a third-year student at the University of California, Davis, majoring in Computer Science and minoring in Technology Management and Italian.
-I will be a Software Engineering Intern at PlayStation this summer!
+I am a fourth-year student at the University of California, Davis, majoring in Computer Science and minoring in Mathematics, Technology Management and Italian.
+I was a Software Engineering Intern at PlayStation this past summer.
+I am looking for new grad roles in engineering, quant, and trading.

-I view everyday as an opportunity to learn and grow, and I believe in using my skills to create a meaningful impact.
-Problem solving, and working on challenging tasks are things I enjoy.

-I also enjoy getting involved on campus and trying new adventures and activities - I have been part of several organizations and clubs, held multiple leadership positions, been part of a student-startup, and I have also studied abroad!

 ### Current Work